 La Conner is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
-With a population of 927 people and two constituent neighborhoods, La Conner is the 242nd largest community in Washington.
+With a population of 949 people and two constituent neighborhoods, La Conner is the 242nd largest community in Washington.

+La Conner is a somewhat ethnically-diverse town.
 The people who call La Conner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Conner residents report their race to be White, followed by Native American.
-Important ancestries of people in La Conner include Irish, Swedish, English, and Norwegian.
+La Conner also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.24% of the town’s residents.
+Important ancestries of people in La Conner include English, German, Irish, Italian, and Dutch.

 The most common language spoken in La Conner is English.
 Other important languages spoken here include Italian and Spanish.